Car Fluid Service

 - How often should fluids be changed in Colorado Springs?

-- Follow your manufacturer interval for oil and coolant; Colorado heat and altitude make overdue coolant and transmission service show up faster.
+- Follow your manufacturer interval for oil and coolant.
+Colorado heat and altitude make overdue coolant and transmission service show up faster.
 We look up your exact spec rather than guessing from a sticker.